-Emotional Writing: One Surprising Method for Capturing Readers' Emotions
+Emotional Writing: One Surprising Method for Creating Emotion in Your Readers

 What are some of the other emotions that will be flying around inside your character?
 Maybe pity for the parents, empathy or blame for the driver, impatience for the ambulance to arrive, and so on.
 Emotions that would logically follow such an event.

-These are all normal and expected, but what happens when we peel back some layers and go deeper?
+These are all normal and expected, but what happens when we peel back some layers and go deeper into the emotional experience?

 Might we encounter relief that the child hit was not her own?
 Guilt for harboring such feelings?

 A hint of ghoulish voyeurism, wanting to get closer and be in the drama of the moment?
 A random, insignificant thought that persistently intrudes like “Do my socks match?”
-This might be a manifestation of shock or denial, the mind trying to deny what it just saw.
+This might be a manifestation of shock or denial, the mind trying to deny what it just saw or avoid the emotional pain of the experience.

 Using this emotional writing technique deepens and broadens the range of emotions, allowing your reader an emotional journey of his own.